lghtr35/audit-microservice/README.md

 ## Installation and Setup

-You will need docker for running the project.
+You will need to have docker for running the project.
-After cloning the project, run the command at the top of the directory
+After cloning the project, a dotenv file must be created.
+There is one example in the repo so you can use that to create yours.

+If the project is clonned, dotenv is ready and docker is installed, you can use this command:
 ```
 docker compose up
 ```
+It will build and deploy the project in a docker container.

 Http server, Kafka and MongoDB will intialize in container.
 Http server has a example event producer built in.
 So, at the start it will fire up 8 example events to kafka and save to db.